Ras El Hanout

 Ras al hanout / Ras el hanouth / Raz al hanout / Moroccan seasoning

 A Moroccan spice mix that can be composed of anywhere from 20 to 40 spices.
 The spices are a complicated mixture that take many purposes into account: spices for medicine, spices for flavor, and even the occasional aphrodisiac finds its way into this fragrant blend.

 The name ras el hanout (رأس الحانوت) in Arabic translated to “head of the shop.”
-Essentially meaning that this spice is a blend of the best that the shop owner has to offer.
+Essentially meaning that this Moroccan spice mix is a blend of the best that the shop owner has to offer.
 Often, ras el hanout is customized to order and freshly ground for a customer.
 Common ingredients are turmeric, fenugreek, mace, cinnamon, black pepper, clove, paprika, and cumin.
 However, blends can contain anything from rose petal and Grains of Paradise to rowan and cubeb berries.

 |Ingredients||Spices, sea salt, turmeric and dried chiles.|

 |Recommended Applications||Versatile and deep golden in color, Ras el Hanout adds an exotic aroma to vegetables, stews, soups, salads or any roasted meat.|

 |Basic Preparation||Ready to use as is, no preparation is necessary.|